-We recommended at least 48 hours should be left between allergy test and your desired treatment.
-Usually if a reaction is going to occur, it would occur in the first 8-24hrs.
+We recommended waiting at least 48 hours between allergy test and your desired treatment.
+If a reaction is going to occur, it is likely to occur in the first 8-24hrs.

 How do I know if I’m having an allergy reaction?

 Your skin may become hot, itchy and irritated.
 Your eyes may become watery and swollen if an eyelash extension allergy test was performed.
-If unsure if a reaction has occurred, always contact the salon or professional who performed the allergy test to discuss further and book another test for a second opinion.
+Always contact the salon or professional who performed the allergy test to discuss further.

 What impact has COVID-19 had?

 One observation that has emerged from salon owners however, is an increase in allergic reactions among those who had previously tested positive for Covid-19.
-While there has been no official research into the effects the disease may have on the immune system longterm, or the effect this may have on the development of allergies – it does highlight one undeniable point.
+While there has been no official research into the affects Covid-19 may have on the immune system longterm, or the effect this may have on the development of allergies – it does highlight one undeniable point.
 Regular patch testing for every client is vital.